NathanaelA/nativescript-liveedit/README.md

 A NativeScript module providing real time development for Android.
 This version is for v2.1.x of the Android Runtimes.
 Please note this project USED to be called NativeScript-LiveSync, but to eliminate the confusion between the Telerik LiveSync and my LiveSync, I decided to rename my project.

-**NEWS:** NativeScript 2.1 has broken/changed something else internally in the ability for me to do hotsyncing of JavaScript.
-It syncs the new JavaScript; but somehow the old file is still being cached.
-This issue will be fixed in a future version of LiveEdit; but in the meantime this released version gives you all other functionality under the 2.1 runtimes.
-While I do consider this a **priority bug**; I still have to choose all my paid contracting work over the free work.

-It will not be fixed until I personally get totally frustrated in missing this specific functionality.

-Additionally I am willing to take **pull requests** from the community, and/or any financial/[patreon](https://www.patreon.com/NathanaelA) support to fix this.

 ## License

 All this code is (c)2015-2016 Master Technology.
 This is released under the MIT License, meaning you are free to include this in any type of program -- However for entities that need a support contract, changes, enhancements and/or a commercial license please contact me at [http://nativescript.tools](http://nativescript.tools).